 The Anchor and Ark are emblems of a well-grounded hope and a well-spent life.
-They are emblematic of that divine Ark which safely wafts us once this tempestuous sea of troubles, and that Anchor which shall safely moor us in a peaceful harbor, where the wicked cease from troubling, and the weary shall find rest.
+They are emblematic of that divine Ark which safely wafts us over this tempestuous sea of troubles, and that Anchor which shall safely moor us in a peaceful harbor, where the wicked cease from troubling, and the weary shall find rest.

 The Forty-seventh Problem of Euclid.
-This was an invention of our ancient friend and brother, the great pythagoras, who, in his travels through Asia, Africa, and Europe, was initiated into several orders of priesthood, and raised to the Sublime Degree of This wise philosopher Master Mason. enriched his mind abundantly in a general knowledge of things, and more especially in Geometry or Masonry.
+This was an invention of our ancient friend and brother, the great pythagoras, who, in his travels through Asia, Africa, and Europe, was initiated into several orders of priesthood, and raised to the Sublime Degree of Master Mason.
+This wise philosopher enriched his mind abundantly in a general knowledge of things, and more especially in Geometry or Masonry.
 On this subject he drew out many problems and theorems; and among the most distinguished he erected this, when, in the joy of his heart, he exclaimed, Eureka, in the Grecian Language signifying "I have found it," and upon the discovery of which he is said to have sacrificed a hecatomb.
-It teaches Masons to be general lovers of the arts and sciences.
+It' teaches Masons to be general lovers of the arts and sciences.

 The Hour-Glass is an emblem of human life.
-Behold! how swiftly the sands run, and how rapidly our lives are drawing to a close!
-We cannot without astonishment behold the little particles which are contained in this machine; how they pass away almost imperceptibly! and yet, to our surrrise, in the short space of an hour they are all exhausted.
+Behold' how swiftly the sands run, and how rapidly our lives are drawing to a close!
+We cannot without astonishment behold the little particles which are contained in this machine; how they pass away almost imperceptibly! and yet, to our surprise, in the short space of an hour they are all exhausted.
 Thus wastes man!
-Today he puts forth the tender leaves of hope; tomorrow blossoms, and bears his blushing honors thick upon him; the next day comes a frost, which nips the shoot; and when he thinks his greatness is still aspiring, he falls, like autumn leaves, to enrich our mother earth.
+Today he puts forth the tender

-The Scythe is an emblem of time, with cuts the britile in ead of life, and haunches us into ereinity.
-Behold! what havor the scythe of time makes among the human race!
-If by chance we should escape the numerous evils incident to childhood and youth, and with health and vigor arrive at the years of manhood; yet, withal, we must soon be cut down by the all-devouring scythe of Time, and be gathered into the land where our fathers have gone before us.
+The Scythe is an emblem of time, which cuts the brittle thread of life, and launches us into eternity.
+Behold! what havoc the scythe of time makes among the human race!
+If by chance we should escape the numerous evils incident to childhood and youth, and with health and vigor arrive at the years of manhood; yet, withal, we must soon be cut down by the all-devourng scythe of Time, and be gathered into the land where our fathers have gone before us.